cdoswald/missile-intercepts/README.md

 The [environment.yml](docs/env/environment.yml) file contains all of the packages needed to run the code in this repository:

 1. Open an Anaconda Prompt
-2. Create a new virtual environment: `conda env create -f environment.yml`
+2. Create a new virtual environment: `conda env create -f docs/env/environment.yml`
+3. Activate the virtual environment: `conda activate missile_env`

+### Docker Container

+Alternatively, you can run the code in a Docker container:

+1. Build the Docker image from Dockerfile: `docker build -t missile_env .`
+2. Run the Docker image in interactive mode: `docker run -it missile_env`
 3. Activate the virtual environment: `conda activate missile_env`

 ### Setting Model Parameters